Jana-Marie/Enlightened-Otter/HW/README.md

 	- [ ] Add Mosfet to turn ESP off
 	- ESP will be turned on all the time, add sleepmode and/or switched power
 	- [ ] Check schematic symbols
-	- Mosfets and inductors have the wrong aprt numbers (mosfet has to be AO3400, inductor to be determined)
+	- Mosfets and inductors have the wrong part numbers (mosfet has to be AO3400, inductor to be determined)
 	- Change ADC voltage divider values
 	- [ ] Export PCB design files to kicad and publish
 	- Also export Gerber?